suyinwb/bikesharing/README.md

 It will be even better if we are able to overlay these maps with transit lines and buildings so we can gain even deeper insights into who we're serving (eg: most of the riders parked the bike near the station to World Trade Center, and therefore we can assume that most of our users work in that building).

+As the bikes start and end stations are generally in the same stations, there is no need to redistribute the bikes to different stations (which is what is happening in Taiwan due to more bikes going home outside of core downtown circle, therefore a truck will redistribute the bikes back to downtown core during off-peak hours).

 While it seems like a good model to replicate bike-share system in Des Moines, we to consider the points below:

 __USA Census in 2021__